spicydonkey/cellml-ga/readme.md

 ```
 module load intel/ics2013
 ```

-	Note: You must be logged onto one of NeSI's "build-nodes" to load a module and compiling
+**Note**: You must be logged onto one of NeSI's "build-nodes" to load a module and compiling

 #### Required libraries:
 * CellML-API